-Stakeholders: any person. group or organisation that has an interest or concern in the situation in question. and may affect or is affected by its actions, objectives or policies.
-In the context of the NMC Standards for education and training this includes students, educators, partner organisations, service users. carers, employers, other professionals, other regulators and education commissioners.
+Stakeholders: any person, group or organisation that has an interest or concern in the situation in question, and may affect or is affected by its actions, objectives or policies.
+In the context of the NMC standards for education and training this includes students, educators, partner organisations, people who use services, carers, employers, other professionals, other regulators and education commissioners.

-Student: any individual enrolled onto an NMC-approved programme at pre-registration or post-registration level. whether full time or less than full time.
+Student: any individual enrolled onto an NMC approved education programme whether full-time or less than full-time.